Water in the landscape

-Together with catchment groups, community members and land holders, the Regional Estuaries Initiative will fence 60 kilometres of priority waterways to exclude stock and plant 20 hectares of foreshore.
+Together with catchment groups, community members and land holders, the Healthy Estuaries WA will fence 240 kilometres of priority waterways to exclude stock and plant 72 hectares of foreshore.
 Outreach and extension programs will enhance farmer knowledge and skills for managing land use around waterways.

 Restoring stream function through stock exclusion fencing and revegetation reduces soil erosion and organic loading while also enhancing the uptake and removal of nutrients.